 On a warm and lazy afternoon, chilling at the hotel pool might be the best idea yet, with a stroll to the hotel bar for your favorite craft cocktail right around 5 p.m. before heading out to a great dinner at one of Orlando's many fine restaurants.

-More than 100 Orlando-area restaurants offer prix-fixe meals for $35 from Aug.
-25th to Oct.
-1, 2017, during Magical Dining Month.
+More than 100 Orlando-area restaurants offer prix-fixe meals from the end of August through the beginning of October, during Magical Dining Month.
 This event, sponsored by American Express, partially benefits the charities Base Camp Children's Cancer Foundation and Freedom Ride.

-At the annual Epcot International Food & Wine Festival, from Aug.
-31 to Nov.
-13, 2017, you'll find global marketplaces featuring food from countries the world over at 35 kiosks; concerts every night that go from rock to pop, new wave to swing; and events with chefs where you can watch them whip up a fantastic meal that will make your mouth water.
+At the annual Epcot International Food & Wine Festival, you'll find global marketplaces featuring food from countries the world over at 35 kiosks; concerts every night that go from rock to pop, new wave to swing; and events with chefs where you can watch them whip up a fantastic meal that will make your mouth water.
 A ticket to the park is required to attend each day.

 Many attractions in Walt Disney World will be open during this event.
 You'll need a ticket for everyone in your group to get into the park.